Campus & Community

 The answer to preventing hearing loss may lie in mouse DNA

 CSD professor O’neil Guthrie is examining a mechanism in mice that protects the animals from hearing loss with the goal of patenting a system that can transfer this protection to humans.
 It could be a game-changer, especially for people in loud workplaces, but the effects could be even bigger than that—preventing cell death could protect against conditions in the eye, heart, brain and other organs.
-Research & Academics
+Campus & Community

 Kevin Gurney, a professor from NAU’s School of Informatics, Computing, and Cyber Systems, found that a global database co-founded by Gore was underestimating greenhouse gas emissions at power plants by an average of 50%.
 The answer to preventing hearing loss may lie in mouse DNA